WY-VERN/CTFs/README.md

-# CTFs
+#CTFs
-this rep would be dedicated to writeups for ctfs i join
+this rep is dedicated to writeups for ctfs i join